Romeu Italo Ripoli: Sports director

 However, the area in which Ripoli most stood out was like president of the Esporte Clube XV de Novembro (Piracicaba).
 He was at the head of the club for 17 years, in two periods: between 1959 and 1966 and then between 1973 and 1983.

 In 1964, he took the XV on a tour through Europe and Asia.
 At that time, Brazil was already two-time world champion and only Santos and Botafogo made this type of trip.
 The team played in Sweden, Poland, West Germany and East Germany, Denmark and, at the height of Cold War, in the then Soviet Republics of Russia, Moldova, Ukraine, Kazakhstan and Uzbekistan.

 In 1976, XV was vice champion the Paulista Football Championship, the team's greatest title to date and the first club in the interior of São Paulo to reach such a standings.

 In 1979, the XV reached 13th place in the Brazilian Soccer Championship, the best placement in its history in the tournament.

-A charismatic leader, Ripoli got involved in several disputes with the Federação Paulista de Futebol (FPF), always seeking to bring benefits to clubs in the interior of São Paulo.
-Known for his great intelligence, speaking several languages and characterizing the countryman, Ripoli was an inveterate smoker.
-Always winding up his straw cigarette, he was a type in the newspapers and in the sports programs of the TV, where he appeared frequently, criticizing judges and leaders of the FPF.
-He was the intellectual mentor and aggregator of the clubs of the interior of São Paulo that led the FPF to have, for the first time in history, a president of the interior.
+Ripoli was involved in several disputes with the Federação Paulista de Futebol (FPF) in his attempts to bring benefits to clubs in the interior of São Paulo.
+He appeared frequently with his straw cigarette in TV sports programs to criticize judges and leaders of FPF.
+He was the intellectual mentor and aggregator of the clubs of the interior of São Paulo, leading to him becoming the first president of the interior for the FPF.

 A victim of lung cancer, he died in 1983, shortly before his 67th birthday and XV to become champion of the second division, returning to the elite of the soccer of São Paulo.

 "In his hands", Losso Netto assures us in Jornal de Piracicaba on 29 October 1983, "the veterans club lived its greatest moments of glory.
 An intimidating fighter, he did not compromise with injustice.
 In sports politics, full of malice and dishonesty, Ripoli never let the rights of his club or the little ones be taken away.
 That's why he was a true leader in football in São Paulo, listened to, respected, a leader of the most authentic in Brazil's most popular sport."

 "Few, very few, lived like him on this earth, giving their work for its growth and projection.
 One of his most expressive human figures: Romeu Italo Ripoli", said journalist Losso Neto.